-Following (Carslaw et al., 2013), we quantify the sensitivity of the simulated forest fraction to the input parameters, using the FAST methodology (Saltelli et al., 1999), conveniently coded in the R package Sensitivity (Pujol et al., 2015), and easily calculated using the emulator.
-We calculate the global sensitivity of the simulator output due to each input, as both a main effect and total effect, including interaction terms (Fig. 7).
+- 5 Following (Carslaw et al., 2013), we quantify the sensitivity of the simulated forest fraction to the input parameters, using the FAST methodology (Saltelli et al., 1999), as coded in the R package Sensitivity (Pujol et al., 2015).
+We calculate the global sensitivity of the model output due to each input, as both a main effect and total, including interaction terms (Fig. 7).
 V_CRIT_ALPHA (soil moisture photosynthesis control parameter) is the most important parameter across the tropical forests and globally, with a total effect index of around 0.6.
-In tropical forests, NL0 (leaf nitrogen parameter) is next most important, with a total effect index between 0.2 and 0.3.
+In tropical forests, NL0 (leaf nitrogen parameter) is next most important, - 10 with an effect index between 0.2 and 0.3.
 In all cases, interaction terms are relatively unimportant, accounting for only a few percent of the variance.
 North American forests show slightly different results, with NL0 being the most important parameter with a sensitivity index near 0.4 followed by LAI_MIN (leaf area index parameter), at around 0.3 and V_CRIT_ALPHA at 0.25.
-This difference is unsurprising, as the North American forests are a mix of broadleaf and needleleaf trees, which will have different sensitivities from a broadleaf tropical forest.

-Parameter Q10 has almost no influence on forest fraction, in line with the expectations of land surface modellers.
-This non-zero estimate of sensitivity is likely due to the fact that the emulator is not a perfect representation of the simulator, and a zero sensitivity is well within the uncertainty bounds of the sensitivity analysis.
+This difference is unsurprising, as the North American forests are a mix of broadleaf and needleleaf trees, which will have different sensitivities from a broadleaf tropical forest. - Parameter Q10 has almost no influence on forest fraction, in line with expectation from land surface modellers.
+The non-zero estimate of sensitivity here is very likely due to the fact that the emulator is not a perfect representation of the simulator, and a zero sensitivity is well within the uncertainty bounds of the sensitivity analysis.
 Parameters TUPP and R_GROW have very little impact on forest fraction.
 Parameter F0 has virtually no influence away from the tropics, conversely, LAI_MIN is only important in the North American forest.
+If we sum the total effects (first order plus interactions) for all of the forests types - 20 excluding global (as it is largely made up of our forests), we obtain a rank for each parameter (table 3).